Smart Biz Micro Grant

 - The City will make continuous efforts for public outreach.

-- All information will be placed on the City of North Miami's website, on the Community Planning and Development page and related websites.
+- All information will be placed on the Community Planning and Development website and related websites.
 It will also be marketed through NoMi TV (Comcast: Channel 77, U-Verse: Channel 99) and all city social media outlets

 - Grant application checklist: